What are the different types of Welding Positions?

 - Horizontal Position

 - Overhead Position

 Some Welding processes can use all four welding positions.
 Some can only use one or two.
-So choosing the correct method is critical to the job.
+So choosing the correct method and welding type is critical to the job.

 Positions Of Welding